-- 36 Review at least annually with management - a The corporation's method of identifying, evaluating, mitigating and reporting on the principal risks inherent in the corporation's businesses and strategic directions; - b The systems, policies and practices applicable to the corporation's assessment, management, prevention and mitigation of risks (including strategic, operating, compliance, reputation as well as financial risks including but not limited to the foreign currency, liquidity and interest rate risk, the use of derivative instruments, counterparty credit exposure, litigation and adequacy of tax provisions); and - C The corporation's risk appetite, risk tolerance and risk retention philosophy, including the corporation's loss prevention policies and insurance programs and corporate liability protection programs for directors and officers, as well as disaster response and business continuity plans. - 37 Receive quarterly reports from and review with management, the status of the Corporation's principal and emerging risks, and the related mitigation programs. - 38 Review with management the disclosures of the Corporation's risks and risk factors in the Corporation's annual information form, the MD&A, and other regulatory filings. - 39 Report to the board annually on its activities in connection with the risk oversight role referenced herein so that the board as a whole can fulfill its responsibilities for risk oversight. - 40 Receive a risk assessment report from management following due diligence on acquisitions within North America with an enterprise value of \$40 million (Canadian) or greater and all acquisitions outside North America, make such further inquiries as considered necessary, and report thereon to the board.
+- 37 Review at least annually with management: - a. the Corporation's method of identifying, evaluating, mitigating and reporting on the principal risks inherent in the Corporation's businesses and strategic directions; - b. the systems, policies and practices applicable to the Corporation's assessment, management, prevention and mitigation of risks (including strategic, operating, compliance, reputation as well as financial risks including but not limited to the foreign currency, liquidity and interest rate risk, the use of derivative instruments, counterparty credit exposure, litigation and adequacy of tax provisions); and - c. the Corporation's risk appetite, risk tolerance and risk retention philosophy, including the Corporation's loss prevention policies and insurance programs and corporate liability protection programs for directors and officers, as well as disaster response and business continuity plans. - 38 Receive an annual report from and review with management, the status of the Corporation's principal and emerging risks, and the related mitigation programs (the "Enterprise Risk Management" program).
+Receive quarterly updates from management on the Corporation's Enterprise Risk Management program. - 39 Review with management the disclosures of the Corporation's risks and risk factors in the Corporation's annual information form, the MD&A and other regulatory filings. - 40 Report to the board annually on its activities in connection with the risk oversight role referenced herein so that the board as a whole can fulfill its responsibilities for risk oversight. - 41 Receive a risk assessment report from management following due diligence on acquisitions within North America with an enterprise value of \$70 million (Canadian) or greater and all acquisitions with atypical risks or outside North America, make such further inquiries as considered necessary, and report thereon to the board.
 The content of the risk assessment report will be initially developed by the committee in conjunction with management and will be reviewed annually by the committee.